CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 ## Exercise 2 Sharing data with a Docker container

 To work with our own data in the container, we share a folder containing our data with the container.

+2.1.
+Follow the steps in the [Download some toy data](2018-summer-workshop-preparation#download-some-toy-data) section to get the Abui toy corpus if you don't already have it.

+2.2.
 Open a terminal window and change into the Abui data directory on your desktop.
-If it's not there, follow the steps in the [Download some toy data](2018-summer-workshop-preparation#download-some-toy-data) section.

 Mac
 ```
-$ cd ~/Desktop/abui-toy-corpus
+$ cd ~/Desktop/abui_toy_corpus
 ```

 Windows (replace username with your username)
 ```
-$ cd C:\Users\username\Desktop\abui-toy-corpus
+$ cd C:\Users\username\Desktop\abui_toy_corpus
 ```

+2.3.
 The next command extends what we have used so far, adding a new option `-v` with a value, being the path to the local data joined to a name by which we will be able to access the folder inside the container.

 ```
 $ docker run -it -v `pwd`:/docs-inside-docker alpine